Taskcluster Mach commands¶

 The

-subcommands both return graphs with no edges.
+tasksandtargetsubcommands both return graphs with no edges.
 That is, just collections of tasks without any dependencies indicated.The

-subcommand returns tasks that have been assigned taskIds.
+optimizedsubcommand returns tasks that have been assigned taskIds.
 The dependencies array, too, contains taskIds instead of labels, with dependencies on optimized tasks omitted.
-However, thetask.dependencies
+However, thetask.dependenciesarray is populated with the full list of dependency taskIds.
+All task references are resolved in the optimized graph.

-The output of the mach taskgraph
+The output of the mach taskgraph commands are suitable for processing with

 the jq utility.
 For example, to extract all